-If you want a faster, more affordable way than a college degree to start a career in technology, then yes, coding bootcamps are absolutely worth it.
+If you want a faster, more affordable way than a traditional college degree to start a career in technology, then yes, coding bootcamp is absolutely worth it for most people.
+Coding bootcamp will get you the tech skills you need in a fraction of the time it would take to earn a computer science degree.

 The best way to determine if coding bootcamps are worth it is to evaluate the return on investment that you can expect from completing a bootcamp.
 Can you expect to get more out of the experience than you put in?